The Kikuchi Hierarchy and Tensor PCA: Motivating the Symmetric Difference Matrices

-which corrects for overcounting.
-Notice that $\mathcal{E}$ and $\mathcal{S}$ each take the form of an ``expectation" with respect to the beliefs $b_S$; these would be actual expectations were the beliefs the marginals of an actual probability distribution.
-This situation is to be contrasted with the notion of a \emph{pseudo-expectation}, which plays a central role in the theory underlying the sum-of-squares algorithm.
+Notice that $\mathcal{E}$ and $\mathcal{S}$ each take the form of an ``expectation'' with respect to the beliefs $b_S$; these would be actual expectations were the beliefs the marginals of an actual probability distribution.
+This situation is to be compared with the notion of a \emph{pseudo-expectation}, which plays a central role in the theory underlying the sum-of-squares algorithm.

-Our algorithms are based on he \emph{Kikuchi Hessian}, a generalization of the Bethe Hessian matrix that was introduced in the setting of community detection \cite{bethe-hessian}.
+Our algorithms are based on the \emph{Kikuchi Hessian}, a generalization of the Bethe Hessian matrix that was introduced in the setting of community detection \cite{bethe-hessian}.
 The Bethe Hessian is the Hessian of the Bethe free energy with respect to the moments of the beliefs, evaluated at belief propagation's so-called ``uninformative fixed point.''
 The bottom eigenvector of the Bethe Hessian is a natural estimator for the planted signal because it represents the best direction for local improvement of the Bethe free energy, starting from belief propagation's uninformative starting point.
 We generalize this method and compute the analogous Kikuchi Hessian matrix.
 The full derivation is given in Appendix~\ref{app:hessian}.
 The order-$\ell$ symmetric difference matrix \eqref{symmetric_diff} (approximately) appears as a submatrix of the level-$r$ Kikuchi Hessian whenever $r \ge \ell + p/2$.